tomrpl/defiscan/README.md

 ## Acknowledgement

-This project utilizes an the pizza diagrams developed and used inside L2Beat.
+This project utilizes the pizza diagrams developed and used inside L2Beat.
 We are grateful for their commitment to open access and knowledge sharing.

 Their original work is open-sourced under the permissive MIT License, and we acknowledge their contribution.